What is it?

 The following links are from Copyright at UBC:

 - Image citation guide: this page gives a broad overview of how images should be cited, with specific examples for Creative Commons images, online image databases, generic websites, and licensed image databases.

 - Suggested image sources: this page provides a large number of sources for images, with their associated licenses, you might be able to use in your media project, from Creative Commons to UBC-licensed resources.

 - Public domain resources: this page provides an overview of what public domain is, how material in the public domain can be used, and much more, including quick tips to check if something is or is not considered public domain in Canada, as well as links to public domain sources.

 - Creative Commons guide: this page provides all the information you could ever need on Creative Commons, from different licenses, types of media, and releasing your own work under a license.

-- Why should I care about copyright?
-This guide, put together by the UBC Learning Commons team, answers common questions on the subject of copyright, and addresses a number of myths and misconceptions surrounding copyright.
-New to copyright?
+- Why should I care about copyright?: this student-centered guide, put together by the UBC Learning Commons team, answers questions on the subject of copyright and addresses a number of myths and misconceptions surrounding copyright.
+Are you new to copyright?
 Start here.

 - Image release form: if you're using pictures, video, or audio which includes other individuals, make sure they fill this form out, giving you permission to use them in your production.